How is Zeffy free?

 501(c)(4) organizations:

-• Cannot have political campaign activity as their primary purpose.
+• Political campaign activity cannot be their primary purpose

-• Can support legislation related to their cause.
+• Can lobby and support legislation related to the organization’s mission

-Note that a 501(c)(3) organization must file Form 5768 before taking part in any lobbying efforts.
+Note that a 501(c)(3) organization must file Form 5768 before participating in any lobbying efforts.

 Political Campaign Intervention